isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 <li>Any other supporting documents.</li>
 </ul>

-Approved travellers will be required to abide by the stipulated health measures for entry including <a href="/health/shn">Stay Home Notice</a> and <a href="/health/covid19-tests/pcrtest">COVID-19 tests</a>.
 Our officers will facilitate arrangements for the travellers to make short and safe visits to the medical facility and/or funeral, subject to the prevailing health policies governing such visits.

 Click [here](/dcev/overview) for more information on the Death and Critical Illness Emergency Visits Lane.